markovbio/markovbio.github.io/_posts/2023-06-03-scaling-laws-stat-phys-agency.md

 The start of this field is best dated to a [seminal 2014 publication](https://www.nature.com/articles/nbt.2859) by Trapnell et al., in which they pioneered a method called "pseudotime".
 This paper set the direction of the single-cell community over the past roughly 10 years, so it's worth reviewing briefly.

 The motivation of the paper is as follows: single-cell RNA sequencing allows us to parse transcriptomic heterogeneity at higher resolution, but the destructive nature of the technique means we cannot longitudinally profile a cell over time.
-Therefore, we'd like a means of reconstructing single-cell trajectories, e.g. cellular differentiation, from these destructive snapshots of cellular state.
+Therefore, we'd like a means of reconstructing single-cell trajectories, e.g. differentiation, from these destructive snapshots of cellular state.

 Trapnell et al.'s solution was to represent each cell as a point in high-dimensional gene expression space.
 Linear dimensionality reduction is then performed to compress the cells into a lower-dimensional embedding, with cellular proximity proportional to transcriptional distance.
 A neighbor graph is then fit among the cells in this space, and directional paths, known as "trajectories", are then found on this neighbor graph.
 These trajectories are meant to model biological processes like cell differentiation and branching.